Datlyfe/vue-sizeme/README.md

 Vue.use(VueCompositionApi)
 ```

-The useWithSize hook takes as an argumenet a ref to the element we want to track.
+The useWithSize hook takes an element ref as the first argument.

 Then in your component

 ```js